benjick/meteor-telegram-bot/README.md

         return false
         // if you return false the bot wont answer
       }
+      // command[1] will be the first argument, command[2] the second etc
-      // if there is an argument the bot will return the first argument return "this is callback " + command[1]
+      // below the bot will reply with 'test: hi' if you sent him /test hi return "test: " + command[1]
     })
   });
 }